How Epstein and Maxwell used an elite Midwest arts school to prey on girls

 Devey said that what occurred with Epstein is "heartbreaking" and "horrific" and belies Interlochen's core mission, where "there's really great work happening with young people that's changing their lives for the better."

-Earlier this year, Interlochen announced an investigation into unrelated claims of sexual misconduct at the school that involved staff members who taught in the 1960s and 1970s and are no longer employed at the school.
+Last year, Interlochen announced an investigation into unrelated claims of sexual misconduct at the school that involved staff members who taught in the 1960s and 1970s and who are no longer employed at the school.

 "I still love Interlochen," she said.
 "It's still this magical place where amazing things happen.
 There are lots of people in this world.
 There are not that many Jeffreys and Ghislaines."